powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 PowSyBl [`TwoWindingsTransformer`](../../grid_model/network_subnetwork.md#two-winding-transformer) is exported as `PowerTransformer` with two `PowerTransformerEnds`.

-If the transformer has a `TapChanger`, the CGMES SSH `step` is written from the IIDM `tapPosition` and the CGMES SV `SVtapStep` is written from the IIDM `solvedTapPosition` if it is not null, otherwise `tapPosition`.
+If the transformer has a `TapChanger`, the CGMES SSH `step` is written from the IIDM `TapPosition` and the CGMES SV `SVtapStep` is written from the IIDM `SolvedTapPosition` if it is not null, otherwise `TapPosition`.

 Tap changer controls for two-winding transformers are exported following the same rules explained in the previous section about three-winding transformers.
 See [tap changer control](#tap-changer-control).